nsbarr/Gertrude/README.md

 Gertrude is almost certainly of no interest from a code perspective.

-I would love to see more elegant solutions to the background-color-changing code.
+I would like to see more elegant solutions to the background-color-changing code.